paralleldrive/react-feature-toggles/README.md

 ```

-We might have other features in the future that should render a 404 page by default when they are disabled, so lets create a reusable component that renders the apps 404 when the given feature is not enabled.
+We might have other features in the future that should render a 404 page by default when they are disabled, so let's create a reusable component that renders the app's 404 when the given feature is not enabled.
 We can use `configureFeature` to build this component.

 ```javascript
 // feature-404.js